jongrover/make-npm-package-example/README.md

 Make sure that git is happy using $ `git status`. make sure to commit any new changes before adding a new release version to your package.

 Then when your ready to update type $ `npm run release` and then select the version change minor or major using the arrow keys and press return.
 Comfirm by typing $ `y` and hit return.

+After publishing you can install your package using the command $ `npm install <your-node-module-package-name> -g` to make it globally installed or without the `-g` option to include in only that project or using the option `--save-dev` to make it a developer dependency for that project.

 ## Resources